1 Samuel 27:1–12 . . . Bible Study Summary with Videos and Questions

 However, Achish wasn't very perceptive.
 David wasn't killing off Israelites at all, but the enemies of Israel, doing it all successfully from his sanctuary in Ziklag.
 While we're not so told in this text, it won't be long before we learn that David will share some of his war spoils with the very people he appeared to be killing — his kinsmen!
 [Stay tuned for that episode's revelation in three weeks.]

 Do you think that David at this time might have been mentally patting himself on the back?
 Perhaps he felt, It can’t get any better than this.
 After all, he no longer had to hide out in the desolate “God forsaken” wilderness areas of Israel; he could freely go anywhere he wanted, albeit being respected; he could even drop in on the king; he didn't have to “beg” for a handout for his men but lived high on the spoils of his raids.
 And if Saul would no longer deal with Israel's enemies who surrounded this nation, David would.
 He seemed to have the best of both worlds: the Israelites and the Philistines.
 So it appeared, but not for long.
-Check back next week when we review Week 28's summary.
+Check back next week when we review details in our summary of 28:1–25.

 - Q. 1 Was it God's will for David to leave Israel and move to Philistia?